U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-As the EIA Deputy Administrator, Howard assists the Administrator in collecting, analyzing, and disseminating independent and impartial energy information to promote sound policy-making, efficient markets, and public understanding of energy and its interaction with the economy and the environment.
+As the second-in-command at EIA and the agency's top career official, Howard is involved in all aspects of analyzing, and disseminating independent and impartial energy information to promote sound policy-making, efficient markets, and public understanding of energy and its interaction with the economy and the environment.
+He works closely with the Administrator to provide overall leadership, planning, and policy direction for the agency.
 EIA provides a wide range of information and data products covering energy production, stocks, demand, imports, exports, and prices.
-EIA also prepares analyses and special reports on topics of current interest.
-Howard works closely with the Administrator to provide overall leadership, planning, and policy direction for the agency, and, when necessary, he serves as Acting Administrator.
+It also prepares analyses and special reports on energy topics of current interest.

 Prior to his service at DOE, Howard was Senior Staff Economist at the Council of Economic Advisers (1989-1991), with primary responsibilities in the areas of environment, energy, regulation, and international trade.
-His other professional experience includes service as a faculty member at the Graduate School of Industrial Administration, Carnegie Mellon University (1981-1988), Economic Adviser to the Chairman of the U.S. International Trade Commission (1988-1989), and Assistant Director, Economics and Business, on the White House Domestic Policy Staff (1978-1979).
+His other professional experience includes service as a faculty member at the Tepper School of Business, Carnegie Mellon University (1981-1988), Economic Adviser to the Chairman of the U.S. International Trade Commission (1988-1989), and Assistant Director, Economics and Business, on the White House Domestic Policy Staff (1978-1979).

 Howard received his B.A. from McGill University in 1975 and his Ph.D. in Economics from Yale University in 1982.